MarB-T/alx-airbnb-database/ERD/normalization.md

 ## Review of entities
 All the entities in the alx-aribnb-databse are 3NF comlient with all the attributes in each entity dependent only on the entity's primary key.

-The only exception is the booking table where the attribute total_price is is derived.
+The only exception is the booking table where the attribute total_price is is derived. total_price should thus be removed.